 Core Courses for Individualized Studies BA Degree Program

 To support students in developing individualized studies degree programs that put their educations in service of their life goals, we require two courses:

 Courses and Workshops for All Students

 We also offer a variety of interdisciplinary courses and workshops for all students, especially those who want to use learning gained via experience toward college credit, or want to include interdisciplinary studies in their degree programs.

 - METR 100 Getting Credit for What You Know

 - METR 101 Your Academic Journey

-- PRSP 002 First College Degree Plan Updating Workshop
+- PRSP 002 College of Individualized Studies Degree Plan Updating Workshop

 - PRSP 302T Self Directed Learning Theory Seminar

 - PRSP 310 Interdisciplinary Conversations